ocadotechnology/codeforlife-workspace/docs/service/backend/VIEWS.md

 ## Testing get_queryset()

 If you are overriding a model-view-set's `get_queryset` callback, a test will need to be created for each action at the very least where each test follows naming convention `test_get_queryset__{action}`.
 Each test will need to use CFL's `assert_get_queryset` helper.
-Additional test dimensions can be specified if other factors affect a query-set.
+Additional test dimensions can be specified if other factors affect a queryset.

 ```py
 class CarViewSet(ModelViewSet[Car]):